pemariano/TitanicML/README.md

 #### Separating categorical and numerical columns we can see some more things with .describe():
 - 38,4% of the people survived (not very imbalanced).
 - 843 males vs 466 female (a little imbalanced).
-- SibSp and Parch max of 8 and 9 respectively, which is kind of ok considering the average number of childrens were greater: https://populationeducation.org/wp-content/uploads/2020/04/average-number-children-per-us-family-historic-infographic.pdf
+- SibSp (Siblings and Spouses) and Parch (Parents and Childrens) max of 8 and 9 respectively, which is kind of ok considering the average number of childrens were greater: https://populationeducation.org/wp-content/uploads/2020/04/average-number-children-per-us-family-historic-infographic.pdf
 - Most people had no (or few) relatives on board, we can see this by the quantiles.
 - Cabin could be a good column to use as a feature but 186 unique cabins of only 295 values, can't categorize much.

 #### From the Seaborn .pairplot() with distinction between survived values:
 ![pairplot](https://github.com/pemariano/TitanicML/assets/85647121/239eb257-3444-4998-a05e-cb1f07f6858f)
-- Most people from the Pclass=3 died than lived, in Pclass=1,2 the number is alike.
+- Most people from the Pclass=3 (ticket class) died than lived, in Pclass=1,2 the number is alike.
-- High (4 or more) SibSp or Parch seems to have died more.
+- High (4 or more) SibSp (Siblings and Spouses) or Parch (Parents and Childrens) seems to have died more.
 - None of the other distributions seem to indicate a clear line between the people that survived and those who didn't.
 In other words, do not show trends of people who survived in function of the features (or a relantionship between features and survived).

 #### We can also check correlations with Seaborn .heatmap():
 ![correlations](https://github.com/pemariano/TitanicML/assets/85647121/12021856-c9eb-415c-b277-c776139d9326)
-- We dont have much correlation in the dataset, the most useful one is the 0.34 in Survived x Pclass and it's not great.
+- We dont have much correlation in the dataset, the most useful one is the 0.34 in Survived x Pclass (ticket class) and it's not great.

 #### With .groupby() we can gain some insights as well:
 Check the notebook for the tables with these data.

 - Male and female who survived: Most female survived while most men died, good feature.
-- Pclass and their survival: The number is kind of equal except for the 3 Pclass where more people died and a little for the 1 Pclass.
+- Pclass (ticket class) and their survival: The number is kind of equal except for the 3 Pclass where more people died and a little for the 1 Pclass.
-- SibSp and their survival: Not much difference of counts in the same values of SibSp, except for zero, where more people died.
+- SibSp (Siblings and Spouses) and their survival: Not much difference of counts in the same values of SibSp, except for zero, where more people died.
-- Parch and their survival: In Parch=0 more people died (2/3) for others Parch's there is not much difference.
+- Parch (Parents and Childrens) and their survival: In Parch=0 more people died (2/3) for others Parch's there is not much difference.
 - SibSp + Parch and their survival: In Parch=0 more people died (2/3) for others Parch's there is not much difference.

 ---